pwdd/pwdd.github.io/_posts/2016-11-15-testing-a-socket-input-and-output.md

 - **make sure the server can receive a request**

 For this test, we need to mock a socket.
-The idea is that the `serverSocket` will get an input from a `mockSocket`.
-After all, what matters is if the `serverSocket` is getting the input, not if a socket is sending a request.
+The idea is that the server will get an input from a `mockSocket`.
+After all, what matters is if the server is getting the input, not if a socket is sending a request.
 That's why we can use a mock instead of a `socket`.
 But how do we go about mocking a socket?

 Everything we need from a socket are the methods `getInputStream` and `getOutputStream`.
 For this second test, we actually need only `getInputStream`.